 PREFERENCE: I like blue.

-OUTCOME & RATIONALE: Dark blue on white and Dark blue on bright orange have been used to create the highest possible contrast while using your preference of the colour blue.
+OUTCOME & RATIONALE: Dark blue on white and Dark blue on bright orange have been used to create the highest possible contrast while using your preference for the colour blue.

 FACT: Bebas Neue Pro is a modern condensed sans serif font family that has been compared to Helvetica but is more affordable.